SAP-samples/fsm-scheduling-samples/docs/how-to.md

 Either choose from the pre-installed plugins in the dropdown or create a new plugin using the file-new button.

+**Notes:**
+- *The Plugin-Editor will only be available for development fsm-cloud hosts* such as ET/QT/DT/SANDBOX
-Note: pre-installed default plugins will only be available to selected if no custom plugin is saved into the fsm-account.
+- pre-installed default plugins will only be available to selected if no custom plugin is saved into the fsm-account.

 ![5.
 Plgin](./assets/05-plugin-editor.png)